 Please join with me by signing this Petition and asking Sarah Newton MP, Minister of State for Disabled People, Health and Work and Jeane Freeman MSP, Scottish Minister for Social Security, to make Councils responsible for enforcing wheelchair accessibility for all public buildings in their ward.
 I also include in the recipients of this petition, Adam McVey, Leader of the City of Edinburgh Council, in the hope that he will adopt a totally wheelchair accessible Edinburgh and share best practice with Councils across the UK. #LetUsIn

-Shirley Todd needs your help with “#LetUsIn - make changes so that wheelchair users can be part of society”.
-Join Shirley and 1,287 supporters today.
+needs your help with “#LetUsIn - make changes so that wheelchair users can be part of society”.
+Join and 1,694 supporters today.